po8rewq/revolugame.com/content/post/vite-react-weather-app-part1/index.md

 ### Vitejs

-For this first part, lets start by creating the project:
+For this first part, let's start by creating the project:

 ![Installation steps](install.png)